-The holidays may be over, but there’s still plenty of time to warm up with this delicious chili!
-Not only is it vegan and gluten free, it’s also filling and packed with flavor!
+Not only is this Ancho Chili Recipe vegetarian and gluten free, it’s also filling and packed with flavor!

 3 Bean, Kale & Ancho Chili